EshaanAgg/web/src/content/blog/placements/oa_3.md

 9. [Maximise the String](https://codeforces.com/problemset/problem/1506/G)

 10. You are given a tree of $n$ nodes.
 You need to colour the nodes of the tree with $m$ colours, such that no two adjacent nodes, as well as two nodes that are adjacent to a common city have the same colour.
-Output the number of colourings of the graph modulo $10^9 + 7$.
+Output the number of possible colourings of the graph modulo $10^9 + 7$.

     Constraints: